rachaelhrlm/fm-expense-chart-component/README.md

 -   TypeScript
 -   Tailwind-CSS

-**Note: These are just examples.
-Delete this note and replace the list above with your own choices**

 ### What I learned

 I wanted to try a bit of css animations by adding an animation for the bar graph to grow when it loads up -- it was a lot simpler to do than I thought it would be!

-### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.